allioli/paella/webtester/java/README.md

 Examples include design patterns such as *Page object*, *Page factory* and *Action Bot*.

-Additionally, there is an example of guice injection of Scenario scopped World instance, which supports passing information between steps.
+Additionally, there is an example of guice injection of a Scenario-scopped World instance, which supports passing information between steps.

 Default cukes runner tags are @account, @search